SanctussBa/SanctussBa/README.md

 Databases I have used in my projects: `PostgreSQL`, `MySQL`,  `SQLLite`

-Python is my first programming language.
-I am a big fan of Python as it is very flexible, dynamic and easy to learn and understand.
+`Python`is my first programming language.
+I am a big fan of Python as it is very flexible, dynamic and easy to learn.
 It supports perfectly `Object-Oriented` and `functional`programming.
 I have created few web applications using `Flask` web framework.
 It is perfect for small web applications.
-Flask is surprisingly easy to use and fast to learn.
+Flask is easy to use and fast to learn.
-I have looked into another Python web framework - `Django`.
-It is perfect for bigger and more complex web applications.
-I have used `Tkinter` to create simple Desktop apps. `Beautiful Soap` lib for web scraping.
+I have looked into `Django` web framework.
+It is more suitable for bigger and more complex web applications.
+In one of my first progects I have used `Tkinter` to create simple Desktop applications.
+Additionaly, I am familiar with `Beautiful Soap` library for web scraping in Python.

-I have used JavaScript a lot in DOM manipulation.
-It is simple and easy to add some JavaScript scripts just to add extra functionality and dynamic in my applications.
-I am familiar with Javascript Front End web Framework `React`.
+I have used lately Javascript and Typescript with Front End web Framework `React`.

-Additionally, I would like to mention that I have experience in web app deployment using  `Heroku`, `Netlify` and `Azure Cloud`.
+I have used  `Heroku`, `Netlify` and `Azure Cloud` to deploy my web applications.

-I have used `Bootstrap` and `SASS` for styling.
+I am familiar with `Bootstrap` and `SASS` for styling.
 However I prefer styling all from scratch with plain CSS.
 I do feel that in this way I have more control and flexibility for changes.

 I have worked with different IDEs like `VS Code` `Visual Studio` `Atom` `Rider` `PyCharm` `Sublime`.
 My favourite at the moment is `VS Code` as I highly appreciate its simplicity, lightweight and efficiency.